 Second: Rate the factors that are involved in this crisis, between 1-10, with 1 being most in control and 10 being completely out of your control.
 You need to literally make a list of these factors so that it is out of your mind and into a physical reality, a list that you are looking at and assessing according to facts and minimizing distortions.
 Look at this list and arrange from lowest to highest, meaning 1 would be the factor that is most within your control.

 Third: Schedule your day-to-day, and put in your “in control” list on this schedule.
 Maintaining a routine focuses on behaviors rather than feelings and/or thoughts.
 When we focus on behaviors, we then increase our internal locus of control which is our ability to feel in control and believing we can influence outcomes through our own actions.

 Last, but certainly not the least, know the “BS triangle”, this is what I call the cognitive triangle, that separates our thoughts, feelings, and behaviors so that they do not perpetuate negativity in our lives.
 So if we were to buy into the BS of it, that’s right, I mean the bullshit of it, then all thoughts are real, all feelings are enduring, and therefore our behaviors will reflect this, i.e. negativity begets negativity.
 But if we were going to believe that BS means Being Smart and not bullshit, then we can have negative feelings and distorted thoughts, but we can change our behaviors so that they are positive.
-And positive behaviors can result in feeling better and believing in our ability to effect positive outcomes.
+And positive behaviors can result in feeling better and believing in our ability to effect positive thinking and positive outcomes.

 And in closing, one of our greatest fears when experiencing a crisis, is whether we will survive.
 We have to accept that surviving does not mean we will not experience difficulty or that we will be unchanged.
 Inevitably, we will have to experience pain.
 It is in fact the process of learning to tolerate this pain is what it means to survive.